 Third-party cookies refer to cookies created by domains other than the one a visitor is browsing on.
 These cookies are mainly used for tracking and digital advertising purposes.

-For example, when you have had a chat via a live-chat popup, it identifies you and creates third party cookies; the next time you visit the same website and click the chatbox, it will remember your name and all the previous conversation.
+For example, when you have had a chat via a live-chat popup, it identifies you and creates third party cookies; the next time you visit the same website and click the chatbox, it will remember your name and the previous conversation.

-Or you visit Amazon and view a product, and third-party trackers will collect information about your activities on Amazon.
+Or when you visit Amazon and view a product, third-party trackers will collect information about your activities on Amazon.
 Then, when you visit eBay, you will be shown ads of a similar product that you have previously viewed.

 In brief, there is no real difference between first-party cookies and third-party because they both collect similar information and can perform the same functions.

-On the other hand, second-party cookies are the ones that are transferred from one company to another company via some data partnership.
+On the other hand, second-party cookies are the ones that are transferred from one company to another company via data partnership.